polatengin/hawaii/README.md

 Sample `Azure DevOps Pipeline` that deploys infrastructure to `Azure` using `Bicep`, and test the deployment using `BenchPress`

+## Infrastructure Testing

+In the context of project development, usually process starts by creating the infrastructure in code.
+Once the infrastructure has been defined in code, it's crucial to test any changes we want to make.
+This testing is essential to ensure that the changes meet the project's and company's standards in terms of reliability, security, compliance, and configuration.

+`BenchPress` is a test framework that allows you to test your infrastructure deployments.
+It's a _PowerShell_ module that allows you to write tests in _PowerShell_ and run them against your infrastructure deployments.

 ## Components

 - `Azure DevOps Pipeline` - Orchestrator to deploy infrastructure to Azure